Head Coach Jan Forsty

 Office Phone: 304-829-7271

-Jan Forsty has just completed her 27th year leading the Bison softball program.
+Jan Forsty will be entering her 28th year leading the Bison softball program in 2015.

 From 2008-11, Bethany returned to the national stage with four consecutive postseason appearances, giving the program 11 all-time bids.
 In the spring of 2011, the Bison won 14 consecutive conference games to claim the #1 seed for the PAC Tournament.
 Bethany then swept through to its PAC record 13th league title with victories over Waynesburg (1-0) and Thomas More (2-1, 1-0) to win its first championship since 2008 and clinch the program's sixth trip to NCAA Regionals.
 The Bison finished the campaign with a 29-16 record, had five players selected for All-PAC accolades and three of those were also named All-Region.